LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   Mac Note: if you type just *cd* and press Enter you will change back to your home directory.
-There is also a shorthand name for your home directory in command paths:  tilda (~), often shifted backquote.
+There is also a shorthand name for your home directory in command paths:  tilde (~), often shifted backquote.

 .. index:
    double: command line; mkdir